JVMartin/cs300-protocol/README.md

 Creating a Network
 ------------------
-In order to create a network, compile the following two items:
+In order to create a network, compile the following two items.
+Both items are to be distributed to all clients in the client list.

 1. **A network identifier/key.**